yuqi-liang-qiqi/asa-bibtex/ctan-upload/biblatex-asa/tds/doc/latex/biblatex-asa/README.md

 ## FAQ

 **Q: Is this the official ASA style?**
-A: This is an implementation following the format requirements of the American Sociological Review and ASA Style Guide.
-It provides comprehensive ASA formatting built on biblatex's framework.
+A: This is an independent implementation following the format requirements of the American Sociological Review and ASA Style Guide.
+It provides comprehensive ASA formatting without relying on external styles.

 **Q: How do I add new entry types (datasets, theses, etc.)?**
 A: See the sample `.bib` files in [`examples/`](examples/) and [`tests/`](tests/) and comments in [`src/asa.bbx`](src/asa.bbx) for supported types.
 The style includes native drivers for all major ASA-required entry types.

 **Q: Do I need to install biblatex-apa first?**
 A: No!
-This package only requires biblatex (version 3.14+) and biber (version 2.14+).
-It's built on biblatex's standard framework.
+This is a completely independent implementation.
+You only need standard biblatex and biber.

 **Q: Can I use this with other bibliography styles?**
 A: This package is specifically designed for ASA style.
 For other styles, use the appropriate biblatex style.